beeradmoore/dlss-archive/README.md

 # DLSS Archive

+> [!IMPORTANT]
+> This repository is being replaced by [DLSS Swapper Manifest Builder](https://github.com/beeradmoore/dlss-swapper-manifest-builder).
+It will remain in its current state as the DLSS files hosted here are still used by DLSS.

 This DLSS Archive is used to track and archive different versions of NVIDIAs DLSS dlls.

 This repository is intended to be used by tools such as [DLSS Swapper](https://beeradmoore.github.io/dlss-swapper/)..
 If you intend to add DLSS to a game you are creating I insist you go through the correct channels and obtain the latest DLSS dlls through the [NVIDIA developer portal](https://developer.nvidia.com/dlss-getting-started).